Potentiometer and Rheostat

 In this article, the working and circuit symbols of potentiometer and rheostat are explained.
 The types of potentiometers used and their uses are also explained in this post.
 Rheostat vs Potentiometer is also explained.

 I have already explained the working of a variable resistor and its applications in electronic circuits.
-To know more about it click on the link below.
+Here are they;

 TAKE A LOOK : VARIABLE RESISTOR – WORKING

 TAKE A LOOK : METAL OXIDE VARISTOR (MOV)

 A potentiometer, also called as POT, is a 3-terminal variable resistor and is used to adjust the resistance in a circuit.